martintasker/docker-cluster/README.md

 ### Single database

+We bring up a series of cluster databases.
+We don't have to build an image because we're using stock images directly.
+So there's no `Dockerfile`, only an `image` statement in `docker-compose.yaml`.

-The most trivial configuration is in `cluster-db-1/`, simply specifying a `postgres:9.5-alpine` image.
+The simplest configuration is in `cluster-db-1/`,

-This brings up with a highly visible warning, and without a password.
+* `docker-compose.yaml` specifies a `postgres:11.8-alpine` image, plus some environment
+* `.env` specifies the password: this would not normally be committed to source

-You can access it using `docker-compose exec db psql -U postgres`, and then place some data in it using, eg
+Start the db with `docker-compose up`.
+You can access it using `docker-compose exec db psql -U cluster` (password will be supplied from `.env`), and then place some data in it using, eg

 ```sql
 create table info (name text,description text);